codevasp-lab/IVMS101/README.md

 |MISC| Unspecified                         | A national identifier which may be known but which cannot otherwise be categorized or the category of which the sender is unable to determine. |
 * CODE provides K-LEI issuance fee waiver program for alliance members.
 For more information please visit [https://www.codevasp.com/page-lei](https://www.codevasp.com/page-lei).

+### Asset Transfer Authorization IVMS101 Request
+- ivms101(Required): This is an object defined according to the IVMS101 international standard for each subject involved in the transfer of virtual assets, such as Beneficiary, BeneficiaryVASP, Originator, and OriginatorVASP as per the IVMS101 message standard.
+The originator's name, asset address, beneficiary's asset address, and OriginatingVASP information in the 'Request for transfer asset authorization' shall be included, and beneficiary name is optional.
+  - Originator(Required): Refers to the account holder who allows the Virtual Asset(VA) transfer from that account, the natural or legal person that places the order with the originating VASP to perform the VA transfer.
+    - originatorPersons(Required): There are two types of objects, naturalPerson (individual) and legalPerson (corporate), and for legalPerson, both legalPerson (corporation) and naturalPerson (representative) information shall be set.
+This is an array object, and an element of the array shall define either naturalPerson or legalPerson.
+For details, please refer to the IVMS101 standard item at the upper section of this manual.
+      - naturalPerson(Required): This is an object for setting information on a natural person, and the name information shall be set as required.
+        - name(Required):
+          - nameIdentifier: Enter the legal name.
+If a transaction is made between VASPs in Korea, enter in Korean.
+If a transaction is made with VASPs outside Korea, enter in English.
+Please refer to the IVMS101 standard item.
+            - primaryIdentifier: If you cannot enter or separate the last name, enter the first name and last name together in order.
+            - secondaryIdentifier: Enter the first name.
+If first name and last name cannot be separated, omit them.
+            - nameIdentifierType: Fixed as `LEGL`(legal)
+          - localNameIdentifier: If a transaction is made with VASPs outside Korea, this is defined to send a local name additionally.
+            - primaryIdentifier: Enter the last name in a local name separated by first name and last name.
+If they cannot be separated, enter the first name and last name together in order.
+            - secondaryIdentifier: Enter the first name in a local name separated by first name and last name.
+If they cannot be separated, omit them.
+            - nameIdentifierType: Fixed as `LEGL`(legal)
+        - customerIdentification(Optional): This is an identifier (UID or IDX), with which a VASP can identify an originator who transfers the assets
+      - legalPerson(Optional): This is an object for setting information on an legal person, and the name object shall be set as required.
+        - name(Required):
+          - nameIdentifier: Enter the name of a legal person in the registration.
+If a transaction is made between domestic VASPs, enter it in Korean or in English, and If a transaction is made with overseas VASPs, enter in English.
+            - legalPersonName: Legal person name
+            - legalPersonNameIdentifierType: Fixed as `LEGL`(legal)
+        - customerIdentification(Optional): This is an identifier (UID or IDX), with which a VASP can identify an originator who transfers the assets
+    - accountNumber(Required): This is a wallet address which transfers the assets.
+If tag or memo value is required, separate them with `:` and make one string.
+  - Beneficiary(Required): Fill in the information about the individual or legal entity and their representative who will receive the assets.
+When sending a request, you must include the Beneficiary information, which consists of the name and wallet address.
+The wallet address information is mandatory, the name information is optional if the tradePrice does not exceed the Travel Rule threshold, but required if it does.
+The name information is Required when 'isExceedingThreshold' is true, and Optional when 'isExceedingThreshold' is false.
+  ※ Considering the market volatility and global regulations, we recommend applying the Travel Rule to all transactions.
+In this case, set the `isExceedingThreshold` as False and enter the beneficiary's name.
+    - beneficiaryPersons(Required): The Beneficiary object must include a sub-object called `beneficiaryPersons`.
+The structure of `beneficiaryPersons` is the same as `originatorPersons`.
+It can be divided into `naturalPerson` or `legalPerson`.
+When comparing the name entered with the actual name of the recipient, if the names do not match, the receiving VASP sends a denied response.
+      - naturalPerson(Required or Optional): This is an object used to set information about an individual.
+It is Required when `isExceedingThreshold` is true, and Optional when `isExceedingThreshold` is false.
+      - legalPerson(Required or Optional): This is an object used to set information about a legal entity.
+It is Required when `isExceedingThreshold` is true, and Optional when `isExceedingThreshold` is false.
+    - accountNumber(Required): This is a wallet address to which the assets are transferred If tag or memo value is required, separate them with `:` and make one string.
+      - OriginatingVASP(Required): Refers to the VASP which initiates the Virtual Asset(VA) transfer and transfers the VA upon receiving the request for a VA transfer on behalf of the originator.
+  - OriginatingVASP(Required):
+    - legalPerson(Required): This is the information on the legal person of a VASP to whom you want to transfer an asset
+      - name(Required):
+        - nameIdentifier: Name information following international notation.
+(English name)
+          - legalPersonName: English legal person name
+          - legalPersonNameIdentifierType: Fixed as `LEGL`legal)
+      - geographicAddress(Optional): location in the registration documents of a legal person.
+You shall enter one of the legal person's registration number and address.
+        - addressType: Enter `GEOG`.
+        - townName: Enter the state/province name.
+        - addressLine: Enter the townName sub-address in the array format array of a string.
+        - country: This is a two-letter country code determined by ISO-3166-1 alpha-2.
+Ex) KR, JP, US, etc.
+      - nationalIdentification(Optional): This is a legal person identification number which has been certified by the country i.e.a business registration number.
+You shall enter either the legal person's address or registration number.
+        - nationalIdentifier: Business registration number
+        - nationalIdentifierType: `RAID`(Registration authority identifier)
+        - registrationAuthority: `RA000657` (Korea National Tax Service's RA identification number)
+      - countryOfRegistration(Required): country of registration.
+This is a two-letter country code determined by ISO-3166-1 alpha-2.
+Ex) KR, JP, US, etc.

+### Asset Transfer Authorization IVMS101 Response
+- ivms101(Required): This is an object defined according to the IVMS101 international standard for each subject involved in the transfer of virtual assets, such as Beneficiary, BeneficiaryVASP, Originator, and OriginatorVASP as per the IVMS101 message standard.
+For the Originator, OriginatingVASP information In 'Asset Transfer Authorization Response', copy the data of the request, and enter the Beneficiary and BeneficiaryVASP data.
+  - Originator(Required): This is information on the originator (individual) or legal person and representative who wants to transfer the assets, and the request value is copied and used.
+  - Beneficiary(Required): information on the originator (individual) or legal person and representative to whom the assets are transferred.
+You shall enter and send the name and address of an asset in the 'Asset Transfer Authorization Response'.
+    - beneficiaryPersons(Required): This shall be included in the Beneficiary object, which is the parent object, and since the structure is the same as `originatorPersons`, please refer to the `originatorPersons` description in the request.
+      - naturalPerson(Required): This is an object for setting information on an individual, and the name information shall be set as required.
+      - legalPerson(Optional): This is an object for setting information on a legal person, and the name information shall be set as required.
+    - accountNumber(Required): This is a wallet address which transfers the assets.
+If tag or memo value is required, separate them with `:` and make one string.
+  - OriginatingVASP(Required): Copy and use the value of the request as the information on the originating VASP to which you want to transfer the asset.
+  - BeneficiaryVASP(Required): This is the information on a beneficiary's VASP to which assets are transferred.
+Since the structure is the same as OriginatingVASP, please refer to the OriginatingVASP description in the request.